R0CKH0PP3R/OoT/README.md

 Get the Reloaded texture pack here: https://github.com/GhostlyDark/OoT-Reloaded-SoH

-You can use Retro to extract original textures from your SoH oot to use as the source reference in this instance.
-Dispite some missing color channels, the sizes will be correct and that's all that we need them for here.
+You can use Retro to extract the original textures from your SoH otr file as the source reference in this instance.
+Dispite some missing color channels in the extracted files, their dimensions will be correct and that's all that we need them for here.

 Usage example:
 ```